 Bloggers like free WordPress themes because it is easy to set up and can be used to create a website like a blog, private, corporate and selection site.

-Today, I’ll discuss how to select the best free WordPress themes for your website.
+Today, I will discuss how to select the best free WordPress themes for your website.

 Points to remember before selecting free WordPress themes

-When picking any WordPress theme, there are certain key features you should consider.
-If your future theme doesn’t mark well in the arrays below, it won’t matter how cool features it surrounds.
+When picking any WordPress theme, there are specific key features you should consider.
+If your future theme does not mark well in the arrays below, it will not matter how cool features it surrounds.

 Let’s have a look!